timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 image: Accessibility-Header.png
 ---

-Accessibility is an important corner stone of iOS development, as it enables all people to use your apps, no matter their abilities.
+Accessibility is an important corner stone of iOS development.
+It enables all people to use your apps, no matter their abilities.
 Fortunately UIKit offers many APIs, which allow Developers to offer support for system technologies within their apps.
 Most of these technologies and APIs can be grouped into three categories:

 <img class="invert-on-dark" alt="Motor, Vision, and Hearing" src="./assets/images/Accessibility-Best-Pratices/Accessibility-Areas.svg">

 Voice Control, or Switch Control are examples of technologies that help users with motor disabilities.
 VoiceOver and Dynamic Font help people with vision impairments.
 While haptics and closed captions help those with hearing loss.

 Apps today heavily rely on visual components and touch interactions for navigation and actions.
 This can get especially difficult when you don't have these abilities.
-I highly encourage you to turn on Voice Over (with screen curtain) and Voice Control, to better understand how these technologies are used to navigate your app.
+I highly encourage you to turn on Voice Over (with screen curtain) and Voice Control to better understand how these technologies are used to navigate your app.

 ## UIAccessibility
 Most APIs we'll be looking at are grouped under `UIAccessibility`.
 Chances are you have seen some of these already but may not know how to best use them yet.

 ### accessibilityLabel
-This label will be the first thing that is read out to VoiceOver user, and is displayed to Voice Control users for elements that offer user interaction.
+This label will be the first thing that is read out to a VoiceOver user and is displayed to Voice Control users for elements that offer user interaction.
 If you use standard UIKit components you will get this for free, as long as they display some sort of text.
 However if you have a button that relies completely on a visual icon to convey its purpose you need to add a label yourself:

 ```swift
 addButton.accessibilityLabel = NSLocalizedString("Add new flight", comment: "...")
 ```

-We want to make sure to localize this label as well, so users who's preferred language is not English are able to understand it.
+We want to make sure to localize this label as well, so users whose preferred language is not English are able to understand it.
 Furthermore we want to be sure that we convey intent and provide context.
 We could have simply made the label "Add" but without the necessary visual clues it is not clear what this action might refer to.

 ### accessibilityUserInputLabels
 This property is new since iOS 13 and specifically applies to Voice Control.
 By default Voice Control will use the `accessibilityLabel`, but this optional array of Strings allows the developer to specify shorter variations that are easier to refer to by the user.